sdgilley/azureml-previews/previews/homepage-tiles/quickstart-deploy-model.md

 1. Select **Browse**, and select the *model* folder inside your downloaded output folder.
 1. Select **Upload** on the prompt to confirm the upload of four files.
 1. Select **Register**.
 1. Select the model **iris-classification** in the list of registered models.
+(If the list doesn't appear, try refreshing your browser page.)
 1. Select **Next**.

 ### Deployment